nadyac/answer-SMS/README.md

 # answer-SMS
 A Twilio-based app that acts like question-answer tool over SMS.
+The number for the app is 201-596-6491.

-  ## Project is currently hosted on Cloud9:
+### Project is currently hosted on:

      ,-----.,--.                  ,--. ,---.   ,--.,------.  ,------.
     '  .--./|  | ,---. ,--.,--. ,-|  || o   \  |  ||  .-.  \ |  .---'
     |  |    |  || .-. ||  ||  |' .-. |`..'  |  |  ||  |  \  :|  `--,